phetsims/phet-info/doc/phet-software-design-patterns.md

 assert && assert( blueContainerOptions.label === undefined, 'label was not previously set' );
 blueContainerOptions.label = 'Books';
 ```

+Please see https://github.com/phetsims/phet-info/issues/128 for a discussion of acceptable approaches for checking that
+a client did not provide an option, and how the option can be specified.

 (3) To check whether a field exists in `options` or `config`, the expressions that you have available are: